trev-devor/ToxicCommentClassification/README.md

 # ToxicCommentClassification
 Toxic Comment Classification challenge form Kaggle (2018).

-This was done as a class project.
+This was done as a class project, using Spark and Scala.

+The bag of words approach was used to create a logistic regression model.